 To see the winner of the 2016 Castaways Poetry Competition, please visit our Castaways Poetry Prize page.

 Castaways Photography Competition

 The Castaways Photography Competition offers an opportunity for people who prefer photography to use their camera to capture their own perspective of Castaways during the exhibition.

 Entry is free and any type of camera can be used.

-The City of Rockingham would like to acknowledge our event partners: Alcoa, Engie, Artcom, Fremantle Ports and the Lions Club of Rockingham.
+The City of Rockingham would like to acknowledge our 2017 event partners: Alcoa, Artcom and the Lions Club of Rockingham.
 Thank you for making this wonderful local event possible.